Sukankrishnan/Sukankrishnan/README.md

 - 👋 Hi, I’m Sukanya Santhanakrishnan @Sukankrishnan
-- 👀 I’m interested in Software Testing, crafts, chitchats and a learner of life :)
+- 👀 I’m interested in Software Testing, crafts, chitchats, and a learner of life :)
 - 💞️ I’m looking to collaborate on Testing challenges
 - 📫 Reach me at https://www.linkedin.com/in/sukanya-santhanakrishnan/